crickets-and-comb/bfb_delivery/README.md

     $ make run-act

-That will run `.github/workflows/CI_CD.yml` and every other action tagged to the pull_request event.
+That will run `.github/workflows/CI_CD.yml`.
 Also, since `act` doesn't work with Mac and Windows architecture, it skips/fails them, but it is a good test of the Linux build.

+NOTE: To be more accurate, we've overridden `run-act` to create a local `CI_CD_act.yml` (which we ignore with Git) as a copy of `CI_CD.yml` and replace one of the workflow call URLs with a relative path.
+We use a relative path because otherwise `act` will not honor the overridden `full-test` make target and will run the shared version.
+That will fail because the shared `full-test` target includes running integration and e2e tests, which this repo does not include.

 ## Acknowledgments